Lilith Iyapo is alive. She knows that much.

 When Lilith awakens to find one of her captors in her chamber, she's determined to find out who they are and what they want from her.
-But nothing could have prepared her for the strange truth of their identity — or for what she learns about her own species.
+She must face the dark side of survival and decide how she fits into her current society.

 What would they do this time?
 Ask more questions?
 Give her another companion?
 She barely cared.